-Subsequent to the acquisition of Amphenol from Allied Signal Corporation in 1987 (Allied Signal merged with Honeywell International Inc. in December 1999 "Honeywell"), Amphenol and Honeywell have been named jointly and severally liable as potentially responsible parties in relation to several environmental cleanup sites.
-Amphenol and Honeywell have jointly consented to perform certain investigations and remedial and monitoring activities at two sites and they have been jointly ordered to perform work at another site.
+Subsequent to the acquisition of Amphenol from Allied Signal Corporation in 1987 (Allied Signal merged with Honeywell International Inc. ("Honeywell") in December 1999, Amphenol and Honeywell have been named jointly and severally liable as potentially responsible parties relation to in environmental cleanup sites.
+Amphenol and Honeywell have jointly consented to investigations perform certain remedial and monitoring activities at two sites and they have been jointly ordered to perform work at another site.
 The costs incurred relating to these three sites are currently reimbursed by Honeywell based on an agreement entered into in connection with the acquisition in 1987.
-For sites covered by this agreement, to the extent that conditions or circumstances occurred or existed at the time of or prior to the acquisition, Honeywell is obligated to reimburse

-Amphenol 100% of such costs.
-Honey-well representatives work closely with the Company in addressing the most significant environmental liabilities covered by the Agreement.
-Management does not believe that the costs associated with resolution of these or any other environmental matters will have a material adverse effect on the Company's financial condition or results of operations.
-The environmental investigation, remedial and monitoring activities identified by the Company, including those referred to above, are covered under the Honeywell Agreement.
+For sites covered by this agreement, to conditions extent that circumstances occurred or existed at the time of or prior to the acquisition, Honeywell is obligated to reimburse 100% Amphenol of such costs.
+Honeywell representatives work closely with the Company in addressing the most significant environmental covered by the Agreement.
+Management does not believe that the costs associated with resolution of these or any other environmental matters will have a material adverse effect on the Company's financial condition or results operations. environmental The investigation, remedial and monitoring activities identified by the Company, including those referred to above, are covered under the Honeywell Agreement.